Skip to main content

 -

-Illegal pollution of soil, water and air, the unlawful handling of waste; and violations of animal protection law remain key forms of environmental crime in Germany.
-Environmental offences cause significant ecological damage, pose risks to human health and undermine confidence in the enforcement of environmental law.
-In order to provide a robust empirical basis for policy-making, enforcement practice and public debate, continuous and systematic analysis of environmental crime is essential.
+Illegal pollution of soil, water, and air, unauthorised handling of waste, and violations of animal welfare laws continue to be among the most prevalent forms of environmental crime in Germany.
+Environmental crimes cause considerable ecological damage and can harm human health and undermine confidence in the enforcement of environmental law.

-The project analyses the development and current status of environmental crime in Germany over the period 2013 to 2024, based on data from the Police Crime Statistics (Polizeiliche Kriminalstatistik, PKS) and the criminal prosecution statistics of the Federal Statistical Office (Strafverfolgungsstatistik).
+The project analyses the development of environmental crime in Germany between 2013 and 2024.
+It is based on data from the Police Crime Statistics (PKS) and the law enforcement statistics of the Federal Statistical Office.
 The analysis provides both an overview of long-term trends and an in-depth assessment of individual categories of environmental offences.

-• trends in the number of recorded environmental offences,
+• the development of the total number of recorded environmental crimes,

 • the distribution of cases across different types of environmental crime,